Residential Care for Children, Teens and Young Adults

-Anna Westin House – Adolescent And Young Adult is Minnesota’s first residential program dedicated exclusively to treating adolescent males and females with eating disorders.
+Anna Westin House – Adolescent and Anna Westin House West are Minnesota’s first residential program dedicated exclusively to treating adolescent males and females with eating disorders.
 Our professional 24/7 care includes physicians, psychiatrists, psychologists, dietitians, family therapists, art therapists, licensed teachers, recreational therapists, nurses, eating disorders technicians, and more.
 Nursing staff is always on duty, while eating disorder technicians and/or therapists are always on hand to support and manage appropriate resident relationships.
 Licensed teachers from the Saint Paul Public Schools coordinate your child’s academic work with their school.

 Our team of therapists, dietitians, psychiatrists, and/or medical doctors seamlessly integrates supervised care and medical monitoring with personalized treatment plans.
 Teens engage in individual and group therapy.
 The structured and supportive care we offer combines the clinical expertise of our experienced staff with evidence-based therapies, incorporating psychological, nutritional, medical, psychiatric, and integrative interventions in a comprehensive approach.

 Substance use disorder (chemical dependency), abuse history, or other mental health complications often add layers of complexity to eating disorder treatment.
 We know.
 Many of us have been there, too, and we’re ready to guide your child on the recovery journey.
 We’ve worked successfully with adolescents and young adults with eating disorders—and their families—since 1993.

 While working with The Emily Program, you can expect us to: